BA (Hons) Football Business & Marketing

 Locations: UCFB Wembley, UCFB Etihad Campus.

-The many facets of marketing provide a broad context for learning and there are exciting job prospects for those who can thrive in its multicultural, technologically sophisticated world.
+The many facets of football and sport marketing provide a broad context for learning and there are a plethora of exciting job prospects for those who can thrive in its multicultural, technologically sophisticated world.

 UCFB Wembley: CN65.
 Campus: D. Institution: B94.